Dynamic Application Security Testing (DAST)

 But as development teams have embraced DevOps and Agile practices, application security testing (AST) has not evolved to meet the new speed and flexibility requirements of modern software.
 One the AST tools organizations use is dynamic application security testing (DAST).

-DAST is a vulnerability assessment tool used to find application vulnerabilities in production.
+Dynamic Application Security Testing (DAST) is a vulnerability assessment tool used to find application vulnerabilities in production.
+The word "dynamic" in its name is due to application security testing usually being performed in a dynamic environment.
 Developers use DAST vulnerability scanning to monitor an application’s behavior and observe its reaction to staged attacks.
 These staged attacks are developed and configured without any knowledge of the application’s architecture or internal source code, attempting to take on a hacker’s approach to exploit an application vulnerability.
 DAST is not the only tool used in AST; it is most often combined with other tests that look for vulnerabilities at different stages in the software development life cycle (SDLC).

 DAST works by simulating automated attacks on an application to trigger unexpected results.
 The development and configuration of DAST tools require highly skilled security experts with in-depth knowledge of application security testing, web and application servers, databases, access control lists, and much more.
 DAST testing targets applications from the outside using attacks like brute-force attacks, cross-site scripting (XSS) attacks, and SQL injection attacks.
 Because the application is targeted externally, DAST tools have no access to an application’s source code and thus are often accompanied by other tools for more effective methods of application vulnerability management.